-Biomechanical Kinesiology (3-0) Prerequisites: Any lab Science, and MATH 1311 or higher.
+Biomechanical Kinesiology (3-0) Prerequisites: Any lab science, MATH 1311 or higher, and Junior or Senior standing.
 A mathematical study of human motion.
 Mechanical applications are investigated using kinetics and kinematics under the separate or simultaneous conditions of translational and rotational motion.
 (Spring)

 Adapted Physical Activity and Sport (1-2) Prerequisite: KINE 2330 or 2335.
 A study of selected special populations, with primary emphasis upon the unique needs, appropriate developmental activities, and suggested programs for cognitively and physically challenged.
-Offsite lab participations provide opportunities to interact with and provide lessons for individuals with disabilities in activity-based settings.
-(Spring)
+Off-site lab participations provide opportunities to interact with and provide lessons for individuals with disabilities in activity-based settings.
+(Fall even years)